kpjani/RESTify_BOT/README.md

 # RESTify_BOT
 Bot  to Create REST end-points for an application.

-Checking build with Travis.
+Checking build with Travis for the project.